Middleham Castle

 Closed Tuesdays and Wednesdays during winter

-Group visitors can get a 15% discount for more then 11 person, plus a free ticket for more then 20 persons.
+Group visitors can get a 15% discount for more than 11 people, plus a free ticket for more than 20 people.
 Contact 01969 623899 for booking and details.

 A gift shop is also open in the castle.